The Best of Lake Tahoe If You Only Have A Week

 To get to the South Fork of the American River from South Lake, head west on Highway 50.
 For food on the way, Meyers is home to one of the region’s best breakfast joints, The Getaway Cafe.
 After hearty plates of eggs benedict (try the deluxe version!), it’s an easy and scenic 2-hour drive to OARS American River Outpost in Coloma, CA.

 One-day South Fork American River rafting trips typically depart late morning and include lunch.
 Once on the river, a few miles of splashy, warm-up whitewater ramps up to exciting Class III rapids like Satan’s Cesspool, Hospital Bar, and Bouncing Rock.
-Make sure to smile for the photographers who will be waiting to catch all of the action at some of the best American River rapids.
+Make sure to smile for the photographers who will be waiting to catch all of the action at some of the best American River whitewater rapids.

 If you’re not quite ready to head home after a fun-filled day on the river, throw down a tent at the Outpost, which offers camping for OARS rafters for $15 per person/per night for the night before and/or after your trip.
 You can also rent a tent, sleeping pad and sleeping bag, or bring them from home.